satr/edc2021-radix-app-dotnet-core-example/README.md

             return View();
         }
 ```

+### Verify metrics
-Verify that with locally started application endpoint `http://localhost:8000/metrics` returns the custom metric `custom_request_counter` among standard metrics.
-Every reload of the page `http://localhost:8000/` increments a value of the `custom_request_counter`.
+* Run the application locally and open in a browser a link [http://localhost:8000/metrics](http://localhost:8000/metrics) - it returns the custom metric `custom_request_counter` among standard metrics.
+* Reload few times the index page [http://localhost:8000/](http://localhost:8000/) - this increments a value of the `custom_request_counter`.

-Run the application within the Docker
+### Run the application in the Docker container
-`docker-compose up`
+* Run `docker-compose up` (or `docker-compose up --build` to rebuild existing container layers).
+* Open in a browser a link [http://localhost:8000](http://localhost:8000/), reload the page ew times.
+* Open in a browser a link [http://localhost:8000/metrics](http://localhost:8000/metrics) to see published metrics.
+* Run `docker-compose down` to remove docker containers after its use.